BOTbkcd/mayhem/README.md

 ## Installation

+- You can download a pre-compiled binary for your system for the [latest release](https://github.com/BOTbkcd/mayhem/releases)
+- Or if you have go installed on your system you can use the following command to install this package:

 ```
 go install github.com/BOTbkcd/mayhem@latest
 ```

-- SQLite is a dependency for this tool, make sure it is installed beforehand (It is fairly ubiquitous & should already be present on your system).
+*SQLite is a dependency for this tool, make sure it is installed beforehand (it is fairly ubiquitous & should already be present on your system).*